-A Unique Identifier given to each file when it's uploaded to your Uploadcare Project.
-You can get a file via the CDN link, where the UUID is a part of it.
-Also you can apply transformations to the file, etc.
+A Universally Unique Identifier given to each file when it's uploaded to your Uploadcare project.
+UUID is a part of CDN URL, and can be used to manipulate file via REST API.

 The Application Programming Interface in the form of a JS SDK for File Uploader customization.
 The interface, behavior, and File Uploader features can be customized to match your website design and function.
-For example, you can specify which uploading sources to offer.
+For example, you can add custom file validation functions to File Uploader.

 The sources from which you and your end users can upload images and other content.
-An uploading source can be a local drive, camera, social networks, or cloud services, such as Google Photos, Facebook, Instagram, etc.
+An uploading source can be a local drive, camera, social networks, or cloud services, such as Google Photos, Facebook, Instagram, Facebook, Dropbox, Flickr, etc.

-An option to use the OAuth protocol to connect applications like Facebook, Dropbox, Flickr, and others to manage their content with Uploadcare.
+An option to use the OAuth protocol to connect to Upload Sources.
 With this feature, your app will request permissions to your app when accessing Upload Sources.

 A process of saving your files to Uploadcare storage after they're uploaded.
 The Automatic file storing option stores all incoming files as long as they’re not explicitly deleted.